Orange-Code-Project/anicana-docs-en/source/change-history/change-history.rst

     :align: center

+    "No", "Date of Update", "Version", "Update Details" "16.", "2024/03/06", "1.4.0", "| Release information for each platform feature
+    | ⇒ Add each page
+    | Change History
+    | ⇒ Moved to the bottom of the menu
+    | "
-    "No", "Date of Update", "Version", "Update Details" "15.", "2024/02/25", "1.3.1", "| Ark.one Testnet Environment Information
+    "15.", "2024/02/25", "1.3.1", "| Ark.one Testnet Environment Information
     | 　⇒Added Boloodline  contract addresses and abi
     | 　"